Dr. Hedy Lee Kindler

 The long-term results have not been as positive as the researchers had initially hoped.
 There is a need for further research in this area because it suggests that reducing signal pathways may be the way to cure mesothelioma.

-Dr. Kindler’s clinic is currently participating in a phase 1 clinical trial for the cancer vaccine CRS-207, which is a form of immunotherapy.
+Dr. Kindler’s clinic is currently participating in a phase 1 clinical trial for the cancer vaccine CRS-207, a form of immunotherapy.

 In immunotherapy, a patient is given drugs or other substances that help the body’s immune system recognize cancer cells as harmful.
 Once the body’s immune system knows which cells to target, immunotherapy helps the body’s immune system kill the cancerous cells.